thradams/CPrime-V1/config.md

 ## config.h for Visual Studio

-Please, not that the numbers may change.
+Please, note that the numbers may change.
+To fix includes for your Visual Studio, just click on the include file name and use the option "Open Document <stdio.h>" and then use the option "Copy Full Path"  to see what is the path used in your compiler.

 ```c
 #define _M_IX86 400